syue99/Lab_control/README.md

 # Lab_control
 This repo is the code for the lab control system of the lab.
 We use Labrad (https://sourceforge.net/p/labrad/wiki/Home/) as the base of our system.
 We also credit to Prof. Haffner (https://github.com/HaeffnerLab/Haeffner-Lab-LabRAD-Tools ; https://github.com/AMOLabRAD/AMOLabRAD/wiki) and Prof. Jayich (private repo for their pydux module) for the help.
 For any question, please contact ys3135@nyu.edu.
+The master branch is the labarad that is still under development and the ver0.0 branch is the first running ver. of labrad with pulser, pmt, realsimple grapher, and fitting modules.
+Please refer to the group presentation slides (07/07/20) in group wiki for more details.
+(Note that in vers.
+0.0 there is more detailed instructions for setting up the enviroment in the documentation page, while in the master branch we will include new feartures in the documenation.

 ## Running labrad